Trekking in Sikkim Darjeeling

 The trail offers a perfect blend of natural beauty and cultural immersion, as you pass through quaint villages of Tonglu, Tumling, Kalpokhri and Gorkhay, where you get to interact with the friendly local villagers.

-Standing atop Sandakphu and Phalut, the two highest points in West Bengal and in Darjeeling too, you get a chance to gaze out over a sea of majestic snow-capped peaks – a sight to behold.
+Standing atop Sandakphu and Phalut, the two highest points in the Singalila Ridge, you get a chance to gaze out over a sea of majestic snow-capped peaks – a sight to behold.
 Whether you’re an experienced trekker or a novice hiker, the Sandakphu Phalut Trek in Darjeeling promises an unforgettable six to seven days of hiking that will leave you with a newfound appreciation for the beauty of Darjeeling.

 Selecting Your Trekking Route